SECTION 1. Chapter 112 of the General Laws is hereby amended by inserting after section 1B the following sections:-

 (c) use his or her knowledge or skills in any way to help create conditions of confinement, incarceration or detention designed to harm, weaken, break down, exhaust or otherwise impair a prisoner;

-(e) use his or her knowledge or skills in any way to assist in the detention or incarceration of a prisoner when such assistance may adversely affect the prisoner’s physical or mental health, except as permitted by subsection (a) or (b) of section 1F; or
+(e) use his or her knowledge or skills in any way to assist in the detention or incarceration of a prisoner when such assistance may adversely affect the prisoner’s physical or mental health, except as permitted by paragraph (a) or (b) of section 1F; or

-(f) participate in the interrogation of a prisoner, including, but not limited to, being physically present in the interrogation room, having the ability to see or hear what is taking place in the interrogation room by any technical means or methods, asking or suggesting questions, advising on the use of specific interrogation techniques, monitoring the interrogation, or medically or psychologically evaluating a person for the purpose of identifying potential interrogation methods or strategies; provided, however, that this paragraph shall not bar a health care professional from assessing the competency or sanity of a prisoner in connection with his or her participation in a matter authorized by paragraph (a) section 1F or from engaging in conduct permitted under paragraph (d) of section 1F.
+(f) participate in the interrogation of a prisoner, including, but not limited to, being physically present in the interrogation room, having the ability to see or hear what is taking place in the interrogation room by any technical means or methods, asking or suggesting questions, advising on the use of specific interrogation techniques, monitoring the interrogation, or medically or psychologically evaluating a person for the purpose of identifying potential interrogation methods or strategies.
+However, this paragraph shall not bar a health care professional from assessing the competency or sanity of a prisoner in connection with his or her participation in a matter authorized by paragraph (a) section 1F or from engaging in conduct permitted under paragraph (d) of section 1F.

 Section 1E.
 Every health care professional who uses his or her knowledge or skills in relation to a prisoner shall do so in a way consistent with generally applicable legal, health and professional standards, including but not limited to those pertaining to the confidentiality of patient information.
 In all clinical assessments relating to a prisoner, whether for therapeutic or evaluative purposes, health care professionals shall exercise their professional judgment independent of the interests of a government or other third party.